attilammagyar/js80p/README.md

 brightness while doing a huge vibrato when you turn up the mod wheel or apply aftertouch.
-(Note that this is not a split-keyboard patch, because both oscillators are required to make this sound good in stereo - instead, the effect is achieved through trickery with the Note controller and the Distortion knob of Macro 12 and 13.)
+(Note that this is not a split-keyboard patch, because both oscillators are required to make this sound good in stereo - instead, the effect is achieved through trickery with the Triggered Note controller and the Distortion knob of Macro 12 and 13.)

 <a id="preset-analog-brass-at"></a>